 Under shoreland rules, a grading and filling permit is required if either

 - more than 10 cubic yards of material is moved on steep slopes or within shore/bluff impact zones (these features are described in previous question);

 - or more than 50 cubic yards of material is moved in any other shoreland area.
 Land alterations are always required to minimize erosion and sediment runoff.

+Local government may often have more protective standards.
 Check with your local planning and zoning administrator to verify the limitations on land disturbance for your property.